 DURING COVID-19 please read and apply to our current Admissions policy.
 Please also note the adjustment to the Appeals Arrangements, as outlined in the DfE statement set out below.

 If your child was born between 1 September 2016 and 31 August 2017, your child is due to start primary school in September 2021.
-You must start applying from 1 September 2020 and submit your application before the closing date on Friday 15th January 2021.
-If you need assistance with the application please contact Mrs Brenta.

 Our pupil admission number (PAN) is 60; 20 places are allocated for church membership and are applied for using the church supplementary form (see attachment below) and the remaining 40 are allocated as per our admissions criteria as stipulated in our Admissions Policy, attached below.
 A map outlining the boundary of the admissions area is also attached below.